SanjoDeundiak/process-runner/DESIGN.md

     - Identity is expressed as `URI:spiffe://server` and `URI:spiffe://client_{n}` strings respectively that are stored inside certificate's SAN field ([SPIFFE](https://spiffe.io/)).
 4. Use simple authorization:
-    - Clients call gRPC methods only if the other party's identity is `server`.
     - Start and GetOutput calls are available to parties with `client_{n}` identity.
     - Stop and GetStatus calls are available only to the identity that started that process.
-5. TLS connection should be closed when the other party's certificate is expired.
-6. The private key is consciously passed to the binary as an environment variable.
+5. The private key is consciously passed to the binary as an environment variable.
 This way the secret key can be injected by whatever method is chosen for deployment (e.g., as a k8s secret).
 The server process should wipe the environment variable as soon as it's done reading it.